underworldcode/UWGeodynamics/docs/source/User Guide.rst

 Plastic Behavior (Yield)
 ~~~~~~~~~~~~~~~~~~~~~~~~

-As for Viscous Creep, we provide a registry of commmonly used
+As with Viscous Creep, we also provide a registry of commmonly used
 plastic behaviors.
 They can be accessed using the `GEO.PlasticityRegistry` registry.

 .. image:: /img/PlasticityRegistry.gif

-The user can define its own parametres:
+The user can define their own parametres:

 .. code:: python